Land of the Giants: Soundtrack

-LaLaLand Records subsequently released "Land of the Giants - 50th Anniversary Soundtrack Collection: Limited Edition, a deluxe 4-CD box set of original music from the classic Irwin Allen '60s sci-fi/fantasy television series!".
-Highly recommended.
-Music by "John Williams, Alexander Courage, Leith Stevens, Harry Geller, Artie Kane, Joseph Mullendore, Richard LaSalle, Robert Prince, Irving Gertz, and Paul Sawtell."
+LaLaLand Records subsequently released "Land of the Giants - 50th Anniversary Soundtrack Collection: Limited Edition, a deluxe 4-CD box set featuring the original music from the series.

 Home media

 All 51 episodes were released on DVD in Region 1 in a limited-edition 9-disc Complete Series on July 24, 2007, from 20th Century Fox Home Entertainment.
-This includes the unaired original pilot, which has some differences (extra scenes, but not others later added to the aired version) and score music familiar to Lost in Space fans and interviews with cast members.
+This includes the unaired original pilot and interviews with cast members.

 In Region 2, Revelation Films has released the entire series on DVD in the UK.
-Season one was released on March 28, 2011, and season two on June 13, 2011.
+Season one and two were released on March 28 and June 13, 2011, respectively.
 They also released a complete series set on March 12, 2012.

 In Region 4, Madman Entertainment released season one on DVD in Australia on August 20, 2014.
-They released season two on November 12, 2014.
+They released season two on November 12 of the same year.